 - a) Deferred Acquisition Costs (DAC) are not allowed in the Solvency II Balance Sheet as the company does not expect future benefits/cash flow from this asset. - b) Deferred Tax Assets in the Solvency II Balance sheet arises from difference between the IFRS Balance sheet and the Solvency II Balance sheet.
-This is different from the Deferred Tax Assets arising on the SCR.
-In this case, the Deferred Tax Assets is mainly driven by the difference in Valuation of the Net Technical provisions best estimate when compared to IFRS Net Technical provisions.
-The net amount is considered under Tier 3 Capital up to a limitation of 15% of the total capital being taken as allowable against the SCR. - c) Investments are measured at fair value with unrealized gains or losses recognised in other comprehensive income (OCI) and credited in the AFS reserve until the investment is divested, at which time the cumulative gain or loss is recognised in other operating income, or the investment is determined to be impaired, when the cumulative loss is reclassified from the AFS reserve to the statement of profit or loss in finance costs.
+It has been decided not to recognise the deferred tax asset as at 31 Dec-20 as the Company is going into run-off and future taxable profits are deemed not to be sufficient to enable recognition of this asset. - c) Investments are measured at fair value with unrealized gains or losses recognised in other comprehensive income (OCI) and credited in the AFS reserve until the investment is divested, at which time the cumulative gain or loss is recognised in other operating income, or the investment is determined to be impaired, when the cumulative loss is reclassified from the AFS reserve to the statement of profit or loss in finance costs.
 Interest earned whilst holding AFS financial investments is reported as interest income using the effective interest rate (EIR) method.

 - d) Reinsurance Recoverables are valued at the Best Estimate under Solvency II in proportion to the Quota share reinsurance in place.
 This is mainly driven by the Premium provision whereby the Solvency II best estimate is less than the unearned premium provision in IFRS Balance Sheet. - e) Insurance receivables are recognized when due and measured on initial recognition at the fair value of the consideration received or receivable.
 Subsequent to initial recognition, insurance receivables are measured at amortised cost, using the effective interest rate method.
-The carrying value of insurance receivables is reviewed for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable, with the impairment loss recorded in the income statement. - f) Reinsurance receivables represent losses recoverable from reinsurers and are subjected to counterparty default risk. - g) Cash and cash equivalents comprise cash at bank and are recorded at face value.
+The carrying value of insurance receivables is reviewed for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable, with the impairment loss recorded in the income statement. - f) Reinsurance receivables represent losses recoverable from reinsurers and are subjected to counterparty default risk. - g) Cash and cash equivalents comprise cash at bank and are recorded at face value. - h) Any other assets not elsewhere shown balance is mainly composed of outstanding cash advances, intercompany receivables, and funds held by reinsurer.